Open Journal project: final report to eLib

 First openly-available Open Journal released for user testing

 Link service software installed at one publisher's site

 Moves to investigate projects with other individual publisher partners

-New publisher, BIDS, joins with a view to longer term collaboration
+New partner, BIDS, joins with a view to longer term collaboration

 Link service modified to serve static links in PDF files

 Major dissemination programme in final months